Comment on page

 - 2.DAI - Some of the DAI used to mint Real USD is held as DAI in the treasury for redemptions.

 - 3.Protocol-owned liquidity - 20% of the market cap of USDR is held as protocol-owned liquidity.
-Currently this is concentrated in the USDR-3Crv pool on Curve Any time new USDR is minted and POL is below 20% of market cap, the LP is topped up.
+Currently this is concentrated across three pools on Pearl Exchange.
+Any time new USDR is minted and POL is below 20% of market cap, the LP is topped up.
 This ensures that there’s always sufficient liquidity for swaps in and out of USDR.

 - 4.Tangible’s governance token TNGBL - TNGBL is used to mint Real USD at a 1:1 value ratio and is used by the protocol to provide various incentives.
 Up to 10% of amount of USDR minus USDR redeemed can be minted with unlocked TNGBL.